pubnub/Realtime-RaspberryPi-Temperature-Humidity-Sensor/README.md

 `pi@raspberrypi ~$ git clone https://github.com/adafruit/Adafruit_Python_DHT.git`
 `pi@raspberrypi ~$ cd Adafruit_Python_DHT`

+**Installing the library**

+`pi@raspberrypi ~$ sudo python setup.py install`

+This should compile the code for the library and install it on your device so any Python program can access the Adafruit_DHT python module.

 #### Code walk through

 First we import the libraries required for this project.
 We then initialize a PubNub object and use the publish subscribe keys which you got while signing up.